War Pensions Scheme

-You can claim a War Disablement Pension if your injury or illness happened or developed on or before 5 April 2005 and it's linked to your Service in the Armed Forces.
+You can claim a War Disablement Pension if you suffered an injury or illness on or before 5 April 2005 and it's linked to your Service in the Armed Forces.

 You do not need to have served in a war, and there is no time limit on making a claim, but you do have to wait until you have left the Service.

 You may also be entitled to a War Disablement Pension if you were injured or disabled:

 While serving in the Merchant Navy, the Coastguard Service, the Nursing Service and the Home Guard

 While serving in the Polish forces under British command during the Second World War

 As a result of enemy action in the Second World War (as a civilian).

 How we can help